moorepants/learn-multibody-dynamics/nonholonomic-eom.rst

 After completing this chapter readers will be able to:

-- formulate the :math:`p` dynamical differential equations for a nonholonomic system
+- formulate the :math:`p` dynamical differential equations for a nonholonomic system using two equivalent approaches
 - simulate a nonholonomic multibody system
 - calculate trajectories of dependent speeds